First passage time properties of diffusion with a broad class of stochastic diffusion coefficients

-Our results on the efficient transport of early arriving particles extend and generalize the results of previous studies~\cite{Sposini19, Sposini24}.
-The previous studies have shown that specific models including the minimal DD model achieve more efficient transport of early arriving particles than the classical Brownian motion.
+Our results on the efficient transport of early-arriving particles extend and generalize the results of previous studies~\cite{Sposini19, Sposini24}.
+The previous studies have shown that specific models including the minimal DD model achieve more efficient transport of early-arriving particles than the classical Brownian motion.
 We extended the results to non-zero stochastic DCs and generalized the results to a broad class of non-zero stochastic DCs (see also Appendix~\ref{sec:appa1}).
 However, the generalization of the results to cases where stochastic DCs can be zero, such as the minimal DD model, remains.

-In the present study, we showed that for ergodic DCs, highly efficient transport of early arriving particles almost disappears for long target distances.
-To our knowledge, no studies have shown that the ergodicity is essential for the disappearance of highly efficient transport of early arriving particles.
-A previous study showed a similar result for the minimal DD model, but did not demonstrate a relation with the ergodicity~\cite{Sposini24}.
+The present study demonstrated that for ergodic DCs, the highly efficient transport of early-arriving particles almost disappears for long target distances.
+To our knowledge, this is the first report to identify ergodicity as a key factor in this disappearance.
+While a similar result was reported for the minimal DD model in a previous study, that study did not establish a link to ergodicity~\cite{Sposini24}.